vishalcloudyuga/dcos-docs/1.8/usage/webinterface.md

 # <a name="services"></a>Services

-The Services tab provides a full featured interface to the native DC/OS Marathon instance.
+The Services tab provides a full-featured interface to the native DC/OS Marathon instance.
 This Services tab provides a comprehensive view of all of the services that you are running.
 You can view a graph that shows the allocation percentage rate for CPU, memory, or disk.
 You can filter services by health status or service name.

 ![Services](../img/dcos-services.png)